djeada/Linux-Notes/notes/file_system.md

         xfs
 ```

-### II.
+#### II.
 Ensuring File System Support

-Before creating a new file system, ensure that your system supports it.
+Before creating a new file system, ensure that your system has the necessary support for it.
+This involves checking for kernel module support, installing the required utilities, and verifying that your system is compatible with the file system you intend to use.

 **1. Check Kernel Support**

-Verify if the desired file system module is loaded:
+To confirm that your kernel supports the desired file system, check if the module is loaded:

 ```bash
 lsmod | grep xfs
 ```

+If the output includes lines referencing `xfs`, it indicates that the XFS module is loaded.
+If no output appears, the module isn’t loaded and may need to be installed or enabled.

 **2. Install File System Utilities**

-Install necessary tools using `apt`.
-For example, to install XFS utilities:
+Once kernel support is confirmed, install any necessary tools.
+For example, to manage the XFS file system, you need the `xfsprogs` package:

 ```bash
 sudo apt update